 In connection with the Externalization, during the first quarter of 2019, KCAP Management agreed to waive management fees it is otherwise entitled to receive for managing the Fund.
 In addition, the Joint Venture was restructured such that the Company is now entitled to receive a preferred distribution in an amount equal to the fees waived by KCAP Management.
 The impact of these transactions is a reduction in the fair value of the Asset Manager Affiliates and increase the fair value of the Company's investment in the Joint Venture.
 The reduction in the fair value of the Asset Manager Affiliates was recognized as a realized loss on the Statement of Operations.
-The increase in the fair value of the Company's investment in the Joint Venture was recognized as an unrealized gain in the Statement of Operations.
+The increase in the fair value of the Company's investment in the Joint Venture of the Statement of Operations.